DEShawResearch/msys/doc/source/tools.rst

 .. describe:: dms-dump file.dms [ options ]

-   Writes a readable, grep-able summary of a dms file to stdout.
+   Writes a readable, line-based (i.e., grep-able) summary of a dms file to stdout.

 options: